 - Speaking of nightmares, you might have PTSD.
 Especially if you had an emergency c-section (or other interventions, or your baby went to the NICU, or all of the above), when those moments leading from labor to the OR might have been less than ten minutes.
 That’s not a lot of time to wrap your head around a surgery that will change your life forever and have a four times higher chance of ending in your death, unlike your planned vaginal birth.
 Your med staff probably did not speak to you during surgery.
 It’s kind of an out of body experience, probably the furthest one from orgasm.
 Worse than having PTSD, your OB most likely isn’t trained to look for it or even know what to do or who to refer you to if she suspects you have it.

 - You also probably have postpartum depression and anxiety.
 C-sections and especially emergency -sections increase risk of postpartum depression.
 Why?
 My guess is all of the above.
 It’s also entirely likely that what an OB might call postpartum depression is actually misdiagnosed PTSD.
 Oh yeah, plus all the hormonal changes after birth and during nursing.

 So there you have it.
-Sixteen reasons why c-sections are indeed not “a breeze” and why OBs should be less cavalier about prescribing them.
-Now, if only they would listen.
+Sixteen reasons why c-sections are indeed not a breeze.